the-alchemist88/Cpp_helper_codes/temp_objs&move_ops.md

 int&& r2 = 67;
 // Even though y is an rvalue reference and and integer literal "67" is a prvalue expression,
-// references requires an object to bind to.
+// reference requires an object to bind to.
 // Therefore, a temporary int object initialized with 67 is materialized,
 // and its lifetime is extended to match the lifetime of r1.
 Look item a below
 ```